lkrms/dotfiles/README.md

    For host-specific settings.
 Short (`bamm-bamm`) and long (`bamm-bamm.localdomain`) hostnames are both recognised.

+   - Only short hostnames are supported on Windows.

 2. **[by-platform]/(`linux`|`macos`|`windows`)/`<appname>`**

    For platform-specific settings. `linux`, `macos` and `windows` are